Reference Accuracy

 • The journal title/abbreviation in this reference may be missing or inaccurate.

-• The recommended journal title/abbreviations are "Cancer Epidemiology, Biomarkers & Prevention" , "Cancer Epidemiol Biomarkers Prev" , "Cancer epidemiology, biomarkers and prevention"
+• The recommended journal title/abbreviations are "Cancer epidemiology, biomarkers & prevention : a publication of the American Association for Cancer Research, cosponsored by the American Society of Preventive Oncology" , "Cancer Epidemiol Biomarkers Prev" , "Cancer epidemiology, biomarkers & prevention" , "Cancer epidemiology, biomarkers and prevention"

 Reference #4